eurise-network/technical-reference/quality/software-checklist.md

 - [ ] Is the software localised (l10n)?
 English is mandatory.
 - [ ] Is there a test suite?
 - [ ] Is test coverage above 80%?
+- [ ] Are the tests run on a regular and frequent basis, e.g. on commit/every night/...?
+- [ ] Do you have and stick to a policy for security by design?

 ## Interoperability

 - [ ] Are file formats standard compliant and documented?
-- [ ] Is the API standards compliant?
+- [ ] Is the API standard compliant?
 - [ ] Does it provide a monitoring endpoint?
 - [ ] Does it adhere to an interface style guide?
 - [ ] Does it use existing authentication systems (OAuth2/eduGain)?